RECAPEM

 Preface

-Pneumothorax is a common and potentially life-threatening clinical condition which may require emergency treatment in the ED.
-Tension pneumothorax is a medical emergency and requires a high index of suspicion, prompt recognition and intervention.
+Pneumothorax is a common and potentially life-threatening clinical condition that may require emergency treatment in the ED.
+Tension pneumothorax is a medical emergency and requires a high index of suspicion, prompt recognition, and intervention.
 The provider needs to be familiar with the pathophysiology, and wide array of etiologies when faced with pneumothorax so that appropriate therapy can be administered promptly to prevent deterioration and recurrence.
-In this post a comprehensive approach to diagnosis and management of pneumothorax is discussed in view of most recent literature.
+In this post, a comprehensive approach to the diagnosis and management of pneumothorax is discussed in view of the most recent literature.

 Pathophysiology